-Building Integration of Solar Thermal Systems - TU1205 - BISTS Solar Window, Lund, Sweden (Information obtained from Dr Mervyn Smyth, Uni of Ulster)
+Solar Window, Lund, Sweden (Information obtained from Dr Mervyn Smyth, Uni of Ulster)

 The presence of the hybrid PV/T system inside a window makes it highly visible from the exterior as well as the interior.
 One of the basic ideas behind the design was to express the building integrated solar energy system architecturally in an attractive, maximally exposed way.
 The curved concentrating geometry is decorative and expresses the capturing nature of a solar energy system.
 The backside facing the interior could be covered with any surface material suitable for the interior context.
 The modular nature of the reflectors, with no connection to the energy distribution, makes it possible to exchange them for alternative surface, thickness or reflecting geometry.
 The concave front facing the window will be highly visible from the exterior, and the mirror like surface might be the most critical aesthetical property for a wider acceptance.
 However, the curved mirror can generate interesting optical expressions in the façade.
 The overall impression of the façade will hence change when approaching it.
-The mobility of the reflectors also contributes to a dynamic façade expression. ural aspects of BISTS, Krstic-Furundzic, A., Faculty of Architecture, University of Belgrade, Serbia COST is supported by the EU RTD Framework Programme ESE provides the COST Office through an EC contract
+The mobility of the reflectors also contributes to a dynamic façade expression.

+Architectural aspects of BIST5, Krstic-Furundzic, A., Faculty of Architecture, University of Belgrade, Serbia